StanfordVL/sail-blog-new-post/_posts/2021-02-25-neural-mechanics.md

 <img class="postimage_75" src="{{ site.baseurl }}/assets/img/posts/2021-02-25-neural-mechanics/image3.gif"/>
 {% endfigure %}

 **Fig. 5.** *We plot the column sum of the final linear layer (left) and the difference between squared channel norms of the fifth and fourth convolutional layer (right) of a VGG-16 model without batch normalization.
 We plot the squared channel norm of the second convolution layer (middle) of a VGG-16 model with batch normalization.
-Both models are trained on Tiny ImageNet with SGD with learning rate $$\eta = 0.1$$, weight decay $$\lambda$$, batch size $$S = 256$$, for $$100$$ epochs.
+Both models are trained on Tiny ImageNet with SGD with learning rate $$\eta = 0.1$$, weight decay $$\lambda=0$$, batch size $$S = 256$$, for $$100$$ epochs.
 Colored lines are empirical and black dashed lines are the theoretical predictions.*

 Translation dynamics.
 For parameters with translation symmetry, this equation implies that the sum of these parameters decays exponentially to zero at a rate proportional to the weight decay.
 In particular, the dynamics do not directly depend on the learning rate $$\eta$$ nor any information of the dataset due to the lack of curvature in the gradient field for these parameters (as shown in Fig. 2).